NCAR/citools/README.md

 by the `base.tag` label is still the same as the image identified by the `base.digest` label.
 This can be used to automate image rebuilds.

+### get-git-version

+The `get-git-version` script attempts to determine the best semantic version string to use when building artifacts based on a git repository.

 ### versions

 The `versions` script sorts version numbers and optionally selects the most